 How to get Kuki Shinobu in Genshin Impact

 As of Version 2.8, Kuki Shinobu has joined Genshin Impact's standard wish pool.
 This means that, like all 4-star characters, you have a chance of pulling her any time you wish on the Wanderlust Invocation banner, Weapon Event Wish banner, or Character Event Wish banner.
-She'll also occasionally feature with boosted drop rates on the latter, although right now your odds of pulling her are set at a flat rate across the board.
+She'll also occasionally feature with boosted drop rates on the latter.

 Remember how I said Shinobu is Genshin Impact's 50th playable character?
 Well, if you're wondering how she stacks up against all the others, you can begin by checking out our comprehensive Genshin Impact character tier list to see where she rates.
 And to help you keep costs down no matter how many character and Constellations you want to wish for, be sure to see our guide to getting more Wishes in Genshin Impact.